It is the chronic inflammation of the bile ducts.

 Doctors may prescribe cholestyramine (Questran) to relieve itching, which works by reducing the level of bile acids in the blood and skin.

 Ursodeoxycholic acid, a naturally occurring bile acid drug, has been studied to increase bile flow and reduce bile duct inflammation in the early stages of the disease.

-Ursodeoxycholic acid has no side effects and has also been used in the treatment of gallstones with a probable benefit.
+Ursodeoxycholic acid has no side effects and has also been used to treat gallstones with a potential benefit.

 In some cases, surgery is needed to open the blockages in the common bile duct.